siruzhong/siruzhong/README.md

 My research interests lie in **Multimodal Learning** and **Spatio-Temporal Data Mining**, with a particular focus on visual-language pre-training, generative models, and innovative applications in Urban Computing.

 I have extensive experience in both industry and academia.
-Previously, I was a **Research Intern** at the **XPENG** Autonomous Driving Center, supervised by [Dr. Cheng Lu](https://www.linkedin.com/in/cheng-lu-5b24a739), where I focused on visual multimodal and contributed to the development of the XNGP (Navigation Guided Pilot).
+Previously, I was a **Research Intern** at the **XPENG** Autonomous Driving Center, supervised by [Dr. Cheng Lu](https://www.linkedin.com/in/cheng-lu-5b24a739), where I focused on visual multimodal tasks and contributed to the development of the XNGP (Navigation Guided Pilot) System.
 Additionally, I have a full year of experience as a full-time **Software Engineer** at **Tencent** PCG Tech-Center, where I contributed to the development of QQ’s performance, and worked on Cloud Native Infrastructure Tools (e.g., CodeSpaces and Workflow Engine).

 # 📍 Experience